-The task group working on identifying markers for sulfides met on 11/15/11, at which time there was a discussion regarding the test method for gas analysis of head space above gypsum board samples.
-The gases discussed for identification were hydrogen sulfide, carbonyl sulfide, and carbon disulfide.
-Next Action Task group members will follow-up with analytical staff at a manufacturer regarding test methods.
-ASTM staff will send a copy of the ASTM Test Method D5504-08 to the task group chair, and the task group will work on modifying the method.
-CPSC staff will provide data to the task group, as appropriate.
-Staff will participate in the next task group meeting in 5/12.
-Product Fuel Tanks (Leakage) Staff Contact Lim, Han Purpose To revise the ANSI/Outdoor Power Equipment Industry (OPEI) Standard for Small Off-Road Ground-Supported Outdoor Power Equipment Gasoline Fuel Systems Performance Specifications and Test Procedures (ANSI/OPEI B71.10-2008), as appropriate, to improve safety.
-Activities This standard addresses fire hazards arising from fuel leakage from fuel tanks and fuel lines associated with gasoline-driven ground supported outdoor power equipment with engine displacements under 1 liter, such as walk-behind lawn mowers, ride-on mowers, snow throwers, snow blowers, and rototillers.
+Product Fuel Tanks (Leakage) Staff Contact Lim.
+Han Purpose To revise the ANSI/Outdoor Power Equipment Industry (OPEI) Standard for Small Off-Road Ground-Supported Outdoor Power Equipment Gasoline Fuel Systems Performance Specifications and Test Procedures (ANSI/OPEI B71.10-2008), as appropriate, to improve safety.
+Activities This standard addresses fire hazards arising from fuel leakage from fuel tanks and fuel lines associated with gasoline-driven ground-supported outdoor power equipment with engine displacements under 1 liter, such as walk-behind lawn mowers, ride-on mowers, snow throwers, snow blowers, and rototillers.
 A CPSC staff representative maintained a nonvoting membership on the ANSI canvass list, whose members review draft safety standards for these products.
 There was a call for comments for the next revision of the ANSI/OPEI B71.10-201X standard.
-CPSC staff drafted a letter to OPEI, which is currently under review and in the CPSC clearance process.
-In the letter, staff commented on several issues that are currently not addressed in the standard.
-These issues include the following: (a) the scope of the standard to include handheld equipment such as leaf blowers, (b) inclusion of a vibration/bending moment endurance test, (c) inclusion of an impact resistance test, (d) inclusion of a high and low temperature cyclic test, and (e) inclusion of a leak test on fuel lines/hose connections.
-Next Action Staff will send the letter to OPEI after it has been cleared.
-Staff will continue to monitor activities related to the OPEI B71.10-201X8 standard, and if appropriate, staff will provide technical support to the development of revisions to the standard.
+CPSC staff sent a letter to OPEI, in which staff commented on several issues that currently are not addressed in the standard.
+These issues include the following: (a) the scope of the standard to include handheld equipment, such as leaf blowers; (b) inclusion of a vibration/bending moment endurance test; (c) inclusion of an impact resistance test; (d) inclusion of a high- and low-temperature cyclic test; and (e) inclusion of a leak test on fuel lines/hose connections.
+Next Action Staff will continue to monitor and provide technical support to activities related to the OPEI B71.10-201X8 standard and its revision.
 Product Garage Door/Gate Operators Staff Contact Murphy, John Purpose To revise the UL Standard for Safety for Door, Drapery, Gate, Louver, and Window Operators and Systems (UL 325) to reduce hazards associated with entrapment under residential garage doors, which can result in death.
 Activities A revised UL Standard for Safety for Door, Drapery, Gate, Louver, and Window Operators and Systems (UL 325-12) was approved on 1/12/12.
 The revised standard includes changes for both electric eyes and door edge sensors that are used as primary and secondary sensors on gate operators.
-A comment period for a revised UL 325 standard started on 3/2/12 and will close on 4/2/12.
+A comment period for a further revision of the UL 325 standard started 6/12/12 and closed 7/23/12.
+The proposal was for comments only and not balloted at this time.
 Next Action Staff plans to provide comments on any proposed revision of the standard, as appropriate.

-Product Gasoline Containers Staff Contact Murphy, John Purpose To revise the ASTM Standard Specification for Determination of Child-Resistance of Portable Fuel Containers for Consumer Use (ASTM F2517-09) and the ASTM Standard Specification for Portable Gasoline Containers for Consumer Use (F852- 08) to eliminate or reduce the fire and poisoning hazards associated with these products.
+Product Gasoline Containers

+Staff Contact Murphy, John

+Purpose To revise the ASTM Standard Specification for Determination of Child Resistance

+of Portable Fuel Containers for Consumer Use (ASTM F2517-09) and the ASTM Standard Specification for Portable Gasoline Containers for Consumer Use (F852-08) to eliminate or reduce the fire and poisoning hazards associated with these

+products.

 Activities There were no ballots for new or revised standards during the reporting period.
-Next Action The task group on flame arrestors will propose a second phase of testing at the next conference call meeting, the date of which is to be announced.
-Product Generators (Portable) Staff Contact Buyer, Janet Purpose To develop a national consensus safety standard to reduce carbon monoxide (CO) deaths and serious injuries associated with portable generators.
-Activities Prior to the reporting period, a revised first edition of the UL Standard for Portable Engine Generator Assemblies (UL 2201) was issued on 2/28/11.
-An attempt by UL failed to get the consensus necessary to make this UL standard a national consensus standard using procedures of the American National Standards Institute (ANSI).
-The UL standard did not address carbon monoxide poisoning, which CPSC staff believes is the most serious hazard associated with portable generators.
-CPSC staff continued to fund research to find a way to reduce significantly carbon monoxide poisonings.
-UL awaited the results of the CPSC-funded research.
-On 12/2/11, the Portable Generator Manufacturers Association (PGMA) was accredited by ANSI as a standards developer for portable gas generators.
-CPSC staff expressed concern that there were two standards development organizations accredited by ANSI (JL and PCMA) development organizations
+The task group on flame arrestors held a conference call on 9/18/12, to discuss the Flame Arrestor Study status.
+Anticipated testing will involve testing proposed flame arrestor designs.